-Uniforms can be purchased at the dojo's wholesale price shipping and handling and GST.
-The supplier of choice is Mikado Martial Arts in Vancouver.
-All uniforms come with a white belt.
+Uniforms can be purchased at the dojo's wholesale price, plus shipping and handling and GST.
+The dojo's supplier is Mikado Martial Arts in Vancouver.
+All uniforms except medium and heavyweight come with a white belt.
 Uniforms vary in price depending on on size, quality and manufacturer.

 For kobudoka, a separate uwagi and obi (jacket and belt) are required. the cresting for the uwagi is done locally.
-Costt varies depending on the number of uniforms being embroidered.
+Cost varies depending on the number of uniforms being embroidered.

 Belts and grading fees